cadrogui/LocalTv/README.md

 ![LocalTV Burning subtitle Screen](http://legalintelligence.cl/localtv/burning.png)
 ![LocalTV Streaming Screen](http://legalintelligence.cl/localtv/streaming.png)

-This code uses node-airplay to srteam to appleTV, and ffmpeg (at the moment you must have installed ffmpeg in /usr/bin/) to burn subtitle track without re-encode the video file
+This code uses node-airplay to srteam to appleTV, and ffmpeg (at the moment you must have installed ffmpeg in /usr/bin/) to burn subtitle track without re-encode the video file, you can download a ffmpeg binary from [Here](http://www.evermeet.cx/ffmpeg/ffmpeg-2.3.1.7z)

 The app only support *.mp4 files and *.srt for subtitles, the app has a poster download feature. (in my roadmap i hope develop a autodownload subtitle file for spanish users)